• Skip to primary navigation

 • Plain: Enjoy this naan plain as a snack, with some homemade hummus or guacamole.

-• Side Dish: Enjoy it as a side dish along with some Red Lentil Dahl, Sweet Potato Red Lenti Curry or Chickpea Masala.
+• Side Dish: Enjoy it as a side dish along with some Red Lentil Dahl, Sweet Potato Red Lenti Curry, Chickpea Masala or Tofu Curry.

 • Garlic Oil: Turn this into a delicious garlic naan by brushing on some homemade garlic-oil.